umbertomarotta/ACE3/README.md

 - No idle animation with lowered weapon
 - No talking player avatar
 - Jumping over obstacles, climbing over walls and cutting down fences
-- Vector, MicroDAGR and Kestrel devices<br>
+- Vector, MicroDAGR and Kestrel devices

 ***and much more...***

 ### Guides & how-tos